Kao Miura: 2021–22 season: Four Continents bronze

-2022–23 season
+2022–23 season: World Junior champion and Four Continents champion

 Miura was invited to participate as part of Team Japan in the Japan Open following Yuma Kagiyama's withdrawal due to injury, finishing third in the men's competition while the team won gold.

 Competing in the Grand Prix for his third season, and outside Japan for the first time, Miura's first assignment was the 2022 Skate America in Norwood.
 He unexpectedly placed first in the short program, aided by an error by pre-event favourite Ilia Malinin, and took the silver medal overall.
 He said that he "was in top form coming in, so I was able to do very well here."
 He placed first in the short program again at the 2022 Skate Canada International the following weekend, this time overtaking reigning world champion Shoma Uno and placed second in the free skate, earning his second consecutive Grand Prix silver medal.
 The two combined silver medals qualified Miura for the 2022–23 Grand Prix Final.

 At the Final in Turin, Miura placed third in the short program despite falling on his jump combination, part of a Japanese sweep of the top three placements in that segment.
 He explained his error as having "panicked because my first jump was so good, and that's something I need to reflect on."
 He struggled in the free skate, tripling or doubling two planned quad jumps and falling on a third.
 He finished sixth in that segment and dropped to fifth overall.
 Very disappointed with the results and blaming a lack of focus, he said he hoped to "connect this frustration with the nationals and win and give it all."